sam-huckaby/thunder/docs/framework_boundary.md

 - `wrangler.toml`
 - `package.json`
 - `dune-project`
-- app `dune`
+- app `dune` files
 - `thunder.json`
 - app `README.md`

-## Framework-owned internals
+## Framework-Owned Internals

-Thunder should own and version:
+Thunder owns and versions:

-- runtime JS files in `worker_runtime/`
+- runtime JavaScript files in `worker_runtime/`
-- ABI/runtime bridge code
+- the JSON ABI bridge between the Worker host and compiled app runtime
-- compiled runtime backend
+- the compiled runtime backend and bootstrap modules
-- staged deploy manifest generation
+- deploy manifest generation
-- preview/deploy orchestration in `thunder_cli`
+- preview and production deploy orchestration in `thunder_cli`
-- scaffolding templates used by `thunder new`
+- scaffolding templates used by `thunder new` and `thunder init`

-Generated apps should consume these pieces, not edit them directly.
+Generated apps consume these pieces.
+They are framework internals, not normal app editing surfaces.

-Transitional note:

-- the current scaffold temporarily links or copies a framework bundle into `vendor/thunder-framework` so generated apps can build before Thunder's final install/distribution story is chosen
-- this is a bridge toward the installable-framework model, not the end state

-Current scaffolding status:

-- `thunder new <name>` creates the first generated-app layout
-- `thunder init [project-name]` writes the same layout into an existing directory
-- generated apps now complete local `dune build` successfully when preview upload is skipped due to missing credentials
-- generated apps have now validated preview and explicit deploy flow against a real Worker target
-- `scripts/verify_generated_app_fixture.sh` is now the stable generated-app smoke path inside the framework repo
+## Generated App Layout

-## Generated app layout
+The generated app layout is:

-Planned default layout:

 ```text
 my-app/